baramita/specs/README.md

 ## [when](when.re.js)

-numeric representation of date & time via a number's digits & leading `+` or `-` sign.
+numeric representation of date & time via a number's digits & prefixed `+` or `-` sign.

 ### [gregorian](when.gregorian.re.js)